 Business Revitalization Zone meeting #2

-The project team attended the March 29, 2016, BRZ meeting to gather feedback on the preliminary options before going to a public open house.
-The meeting was very positive, with the BRZ indicating they could and would support Option A (Complete Street Light).
-Several refinements to option A were suggested.
+The project team attended the March 29, 2016 BRZ meeting to gather feedback on the preliminary options before engaging the public.
+The meeting was very positive, with the BRZ indicating they could and would support Option A Light (painted bicycle lanes).
+Several refinements to Option A were suggested.
 Please see the What We Heard report for details.

 Business Revitalization Zone meeting #3

-The project team attended the April 26, 2016 BRZ meeting to report back on what we had heard and show a revised concept plan reflecting comments from the March 29, 2016 meeting prior to the open house.
+The project team attended the April 26, 2016 BRZ meeting to report back on what we heard and show a revised concept plan reflecting comments from the March 29, 2016 meeting prior to the open house.
 There were several new attendees at this meeting, and the sentiments conveyed were issues we recognized and understood, but had been worked through during the previous year of engagement.

 Options evaluation workshop and online feedback

-The public was invited to a workshop to learn about the project and provide feedback on intersection design options, proposed parking changes, pedestrian, pathway and streetscape improvements and bicycle facilities.
+The public was invited to attend one of two public workshops to learn about the project and provide feedback on intersection design options, proposed parking changes, pedestrian, pathway and streetscape improvements and bicycle facilities.